PSYCHIATRIC DRUGS:

 sleep, inducing a state that looks like sleep but that actually

 is a dreamless unconscious state - not sleep.
-Sleep, in other
+Sleep, in

 words, is an important mental activity that is impaired or

 stopped by most psychiatric drugs.
-A self-help magazine advises:
+A self-help magazine

-"Do not take sleeping pills unless under doctor's orders, and
+"Do not take sleeping pills unless under doctor's orders,

 then for no more than 10 consecutive nights.
 Besides losing